JAlcocerT/Linux/content/_index.md

 If you are reading it, you are not like others.

-You like not only to think different, but act different - That brought you here.
+You like not only to think different, but *act different*.

+That brought you here.

 ## Why Linux?